AllenInstitute/bmtk/examples/bio_300cells_nosurround/README.md

-# 450 cells network
+# 300 cells network

-This is a small example network of a 450 cell simulation based on the 45,000 mouse layer 4 network described in Arkhipov et. al. 2018.
-Of the cells 180 are biophysically detailed multicompartment cells downloaded from the Allen Cell-Types database, the remaining are point integrate-and-fire neuron models.
+This is a small example network of a 300 cell simulation based on the 45,000 mouse layer 4 network described in Arkhipov et. al. 2018.
+Of the cells 300 are biophysically detailed multicompartment cells downloaded from the Allen Cell-Types database, the remaining are point integrate-and-fire neuron models.
 The network is driven by an external network of virtual nodes/spike-trains.

 Uses BioNet simulator and will require NEURON to run.

-This example is different from the other bio_450cell example in that:
- * The network synaptic locations are explicity defined.
- * Includes LFP recordings.
-NOTE: this will significantly increase the time to complete the simulation and will write a large ecp results file in the output.

 ## Compiling NEURON mechanisms
 The components for the BioNet examples are located in /examples/bio_components.
 Running the following should compile the NEURON mechanisms and place them in another folder alongside /modfiles.